Nottingham-CTU/REDCap-Minimization/README.md

 configuration.
 It is unlikely to be useful (and may be confusing) to site researchers, so the
 @HIDDEN action tag should be used to hide the field.
 A notes box field type should be used for this.

+### Logic which must be satisfied to allow randomization
+If specified, this logic will be tested and randomization will only proceed if the logic evaluates to true.
+If not specified, randomization will always be allowed when possible.

 ### Stratification variables
 The stratification variables split the records into stratas, where the *strata* is the set of records for which all the stratification variables have the same values as on the record being